tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

     <PackageReference Include="Steeltoe.Extensions.Configuration.CloudFoundryCore" Version="2.1.1" />
     ```

-5. In the Program.cs class add the following using statement and edit the CreateWebHostBuilder method in the following way
+5. In the Program.cs class add the following using statement and edit the CreateWebHostBuilder method in the following way.
+Notice the extension method AddCloudFoundry.
+It is used to add the [VCAP variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) to the configuration root.

     ```c#
     using Steeltoe.Extensions.Configuration.CloudFoundry;
     ```